Order polynomial product formulas and poset dynamics: Order polynomial product formulas

 Now let $W$ be a finite Coxeter group of coincidental type.
 Define the $q$-$W$-multi-Catalan number by

-It is known, in a case-by-case fashion, that $\mathrm{Cat}(W,m;q)$ is a polynomial in $q$ with nonnegative integer coefficients (for instance, for Type A this follows from~\cite[Theorem~1, Case~`CGI']{proctor1990new}; for other types it can be deduced from consideration of the poset's minuscule doppelg\"{a}nger in the sense of \cref{subsec:doppelganger}).
+It is known, in a case-by-case fashion, that $\mathrm{Cat}(W,m;q)$ is a polynomial in $q$ with nonnegative integer coefficients (for instance, for Type A this follows from~\cite[Theorem~1, Case~`CGI']{proctor1990new}; for other types it can be deduced from consideration of the poset's minuscule doppelg\"{a}nger in the sense of Section~\ref{subsec:doppelganger}).

-The multi-Catalan numbers are {\bf not} the same as the more well-known Fuss-Catalan numbers.
+The multi-Catalan numbers are {\bf not} the same as the more well-known Fuss--Catalan numbers.
 They first appeared, with this name, in the paper of Ceballos--Labb\'{e}--Stump~\cite{ceballos2014subword} which studied multi-triangulations and the multi-cluster complex.
 Our interest in these numbers is, however, the following: